Billclinton-A/Week-5-group-assignment-/README.md

   Ethical Focus: Patient privacy, fairness, and compliance with healthcare data regulations.

 👥 Group Members
-George Omondi Alando- Team Leader
+George Omondi Alando- Team Leader,
-Maureen Gathoni
+Maureen Gathoni,
-Billclinton Onyango
+Billclinton Onyango,
-Eric Midida
+Eric Midida,
-Abraham Sitori
+Abraham Sitori,
 Francis Promise

-Reflection
+Reflection:
 This assignment strengthened our understanding of how to structure AI projects—from defining clear objectives to addressing ethical challenges in deployment.
 With more time, we would integrate real-world data and automate model retraining for improved accuracy.